JoLeng/sc-leeds-profiling/python_profiler.md

 Yes, it should certainly form part of the approach.
 Two steps before profiling would be to ensure you're getting the right answers, and through the most efficient approach (make coarse adjustments before the fine-tuning).
 Then go ahead and profile to find bottlenecks.
 This of course may be an iterative process which informs the best approach/algorithm.

 * This lesson will work best if students already modularise their code

+### Keywords
+* Profiling
+* Performance
+* Optimise
+* Bottleneck

+### Prerequisites
+* Intermediate python (including the use of tests)
+* Having python software that you have previously developed and may need to be optimised - bring your own code?

+### Learning objectives
+* Why do I need to profile my code?
+* What impact can I expect on my code?
+* How do I use `line_profiler`?
+* How do I interpret the results?
+* How can I use these results to make my code run faster?

 ### Getting ready
 The `line_profiler` module is not installed as part of the base Anaconda Python installation.
 You will need to use the conda package manager to install this onto your computers.